 - By Sarah Schuster

-Do become familiar with the sneaky yet definite contrast between genuine support and toxic positivity; one may not have even previously realised they're using such harmful words to someone who is struggling given such harsh communication seems to be so currently accepted by a concerning number in our society.
-Unfortunately, the majority of the ignorant phrases (in chart above) have actually been said to me (instantly put in the broken brain's long-term memory bank given absolute shock and disappointment felt #emotionalconnection) during such an already-challenging-and-alienating ordeal over the majority of my adult years that has seen my entire life ripped out from under my feet and with it, the previous purpose, progression and joy it once had.
-Such careless remarks can still be considered acceptable by some in society, but as the article wisely points out, you don't yell at a flower to 'just' grow; you give it nutrients, nurture, water and sunshine - unconditional support.
+Do become familiar with the sneaky-yet-definite contrast between genuine support & toxic positivity; one may not have even previously realised they're using such harmful words to someone who is struggling given such harsh communication seems to be so currently accepted by a concerning number in our society.
+Unfortunately, the majority of the ignorant phrases (in chart above) have actually been said to me (instantly put in the broken brain's long-term memory bank given absolute shock & disappointment felt #emotionalconnection) during such an already-challenging-+-alienating ordeal over the majority of my adult years that has seen my entire life ripped out from under my feet & with it, the previous purpose, progression & joy it once had.
+Such careless remarks can still be considered acceptable by some in society, but as the article wisely points out, you don't yell at a flower to 'just' grow; you give it nutrients, nurture, water & sunshine - unconditional support.

 Why is it still so hard for some to treat others with the same compassion & consideration?